In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 - Communication skills: Clearly articulate your ideas and explain your reasoning in a concise and persuasive manner.

-A product analytics case interview aims to evaluate your ability to analyze data, draw insights, and make data-driven recommendations.
-It often involves a data-related problem or scenario and metrics.
+The product analytics case interview evaluates your ability to analyze data, extract insights, and make data-driven product recommendations.

 - Data-driven thinking: Show your ability to use data to inform decision-making.